 Investing in your 401K/403B is a straight-forward decision, even if you are loaded up with debt.
 A much more complicated question to answer is whether you should contribute to your company’s deferred compensation 457 plan.
 Today’s post will answer the question, “Should I invest in my 457?”
 The What, when, and why.

 Fire is a passionate and unforgiving substance.
 It keeps you warm, heats your meals, and provides light in the dark.
 When wielded carefully, it is a force to be used for good.
 Financial FIRE (Financial Independence Retire Early) is no different.
 We all remember what it was like when that FIRE lit up the dark … Read more

 If you have ever wondered about how much you can take out in retirement or if you will be able to withstand a down market right when you retire, this post is for you.
 It is a case study with graphs and charts that will help you better understand the dilemma, and whether you have “enough” to be financially independent.
 It is a must read.

 Today is the third installment of the quarterly net worth update, but it is actually a full year out (I wasn’t blogging during the first quarter) from training at this point.
 My goal for this time point was to have $100,000 in assets at this point.
 Two years out I planned to have a positive net worth.
 To find out how I did, keep reading.

-The Pareto Principle can be stated many ways, but the idea is that 20% of the work will get you 80% of the results.
-Physician finance is no different.
-It is the job of the financial industry to make things seem complicated.
-However, they don’t have to be, and you can certainly do all of … Read more
+The Pareto Principle can be stated many ways, but the premise is that 20% of the work will get you 80% of the results.
+Investing advice for doctors is no different.
+It may seem complicated, but with a little knowledge about what falls into the 20% doctors need to know about personal finance it doesn’t … Read more